cybergarage/uecho-go/doc/controller_overview.md

 }
 ```

-Basically, all messages of [ECHONETLite](http://www.echonet.gr.jp/english/index.htm) is async.
-To handle the async response of the message request, use `Controller::PostMessage()` as the following:
+Basically, all messages in [ECHONET Lite](http://www.echonet.gr.jp/english/index.htm) are asynchronous.
+To handle the asynchronous response of the message request, use `Controller::PostMessage()` as follows:

 ```
 ctrl := echonet.NewController()